dxguard21/Administrator-Control-Panel/README.md

 Your panel can be accessed like this: http://{your host name}/admin/

-<b>Implimentation on your website</b>
+<b>Implementation on your website</b>
-<p>This tutorial gives instructions on how to add the neccary code to allow things such as messages and page editing to work.<p>
+<p>This tutorial gives instructions on how to add the necessary code to allow things such as messages and page editing to work.<p>

 NOTE: I am continually changing things on this repo.
 When I feel a release is in order I will release a new version in the releases.
-Otherwise the master branch is always changing and if you download it as a .zip file I do not garentee it to work as intended.
+Otherwise the master branch is always changing and if you download it as a .zip file I do not guarantee it to work as intended.
 So do so at your own risk.

 Version: 2.4.5
 If there are any issues please email me: me@laughingquoll.net

 Changelog:
 2.4.5:
-Updated defunk MySQL codes.
+Updated defunkt MySQL codes.
 Now running MySQLi
 2.4.4
 Added a unified settings file.
 Cleaned up code.
-Also fixed a issue where login page would allow any password.
+Also fixed an issue where login page would allow any password.